fcdoc/doc/en/flashduty/conf/template.md

 You need to pre-configure **the integration center - Instant Messaging - EnterpriseWeChat** integration to send message cards.
 If no custom content is set, the system default template will be used and only common tag information will be rendered:

-- We have listed some common tags that you can delete at your own pace;
+- We have listed some common tags that you can delete as needed
-- In the enterprise WeChat application, the system will automatically delete the rendering blank lines (caused by the non-existence of the label) for you, and you can configure it with confidence
+- In the Enterprise WeChat application, the system will automatically delete empty rendering lines (caused by non-existent tags) for you, so you can configure it with confidence

 ```
 {{if (index .Labels "resource")}}resource：{{toHtml (joinAlertLabels . "resource" ", ")}}{{end}}